-I ran a half marathon last June in Yellowstone with my sister-in-law and husband.
+I ran a half marathon in June of 2016 in Yellowstone with my sister-in-law and husband.
 It was one of the WORST experiences of my life.

 I didn’t realize the entire thing was a trail run and I did not train on a dirt trail once during my training.
 I fell twice during the event and I got a horrible stomach ache at mile 10 from all the “goo” I had been eating.

 So, why am I doing another half marathon you ask??
 Here are 4 reasons behind my motivation:

 1- Training for a half marathon will help tame my depression and anxiety.

 “There is now evidence to support the antidepressant effects of exercise… as an adjunctive treatment for postpartum depression” (Source: this article).

 Adjunctive means that it is an additional treatment that helps to increase performance when combined with other treatments.
 For myself, this means that along with my medication, therapy, and support group attendance, exercise helps to increase the efficiency of these other things I am currently participating in.